gdi-de/apworkshop2026_ldtutorial/README.md

 In addition, a JSON-LD version of each linked data published site is available in the deployment.

 In this way, JSON-LD is not embedded in the HTML page, as the JSON-LD markup suggests, but a search engine will be able to pick up the JSON-LD serialization in the same publication folder.

+> [!NOTE]
+> **CHOICE:** Becauses of the capabilities of the software we use for HTML deployment, little effort is needed to create a deployment that fulfills all of the aforementioned formats.
+> Hence we choose to support them all simultaneously.
+In a different setting either RDFa or JSON-LD might suffice.

 ## Querying Linked Open Data